hongpham/Workshop-Protect-your-IoT-fleet/Module 2: Audit your IoT Fleet/README.md

 ### 1.2 Start an On-Demand Audit

-When you create a new Audit, you can choose how often Audit should run:
+When you create a new Audit, you can choose how often the audit should run:

 * On-Demand: Audit starts immediately with no repeats.
 This option is helpful for ad-hoc audit.
 * Daily: scheduled audit runs every day.
 The actual start time of each audit is determined by the system.